MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectiondescriptorbuilder.md

 --------------------------------|---------------------------------------------
 DoNotForward            | Defines a do not forward license type.
 EncryptOnly            | Defines an encrypt only license type.
-License type to create a specialized license.
+License type to create a specialized license.nse.